-Policy Reference e SEA Торі с Comments/Mitigation Minor Change No Change Biodiversity, flora and fauna Population and human health Soil Water Air Material Assets Climatic factors Cultural Heritage Landscape activity and improve health and wellbeing; To protect amenity, recreation opportunities and enhance biodiversity; enhance green networks. land based which assists in habitat connections, providing opportunities for recreation and active travel and enhanced access routes which may reduce the need o travel.
-Infrastructure IN1: Renewable Energy To encourage renewable energy development in appropriate locations where they do not adversely affect other interests Х 0 0 0 0 0 + + 0 0 The policy requires that there be no adverse effects on aspects under all of the SEA topics apart from soil IN3: New Waste Management Structure To ensure treatment of waste is accommodated in sustainable locations. Х 0 + 0 0 0 + 0 0 0 The policy supports development for new waste management facilities.
-IN4: Protection of Existing Waste Management Infrastructure To ensure treatment of waste is accommodated in existing locations. Х 0 0 0 0 0 + 0 0 0 This policy safeguards existing waste facilities IN5: Energy Recovery from Waste To support energy recovery from waste proposals in appropriate locations. Х 0 0 0 0 0 + + 0 0 This policy encourages the sustainable management of waste through energy recovery.
-IN6: Waste Management Requirements for New Development To ensure relevant proposals are supported by a Site Waste Management Plan. Х 0 0 0 0 0 + 0 0 0 This policy requires the consideration of sustainable waste management practices.
+Policy Reference Policy Aim e Comments/Mitigation Minor Change No Change Biodiversity, flora and fauna Population and human health Soil Water Air Material Assets Climatic factors Cultural Heritage Landscape connecting open space and enhancing the landscape.
+CF4: Access Routes To protect access rights; To encourage physical activity and improve health and wellbeing; To protect amenity, recreation opportunities and enhance biodiversity; enhance green networks.
+X + + 0 0 0 0 + 0 0 This policy supports the creation of new and protection of existing access routes which are water or land based which assists in habitat connections, providing opportunities for recreation and active travel and enhanced access routes which may reduce the need o travel.
+Infrastructure IN1: Renewable Energy To encourage renewable energy development in appropriate locations where they do not adversely affect other interests X 0 0 0 0 0 + + 0 0 The policy requires that there be no adverse effects on aspects under all of the SEA topics apart from soil IN3: New Waste Management Structure To ensure treatment of waste is accommodated in sustainable locations.
+X 0 + 0 0 0 + 0 0 0 The policy supports development for new waste management facilities.
+IN4: Protection of Existing Waste Management Infrastructure To ensure treatment of waste is accommodated in existing locations.
+X 0 0 0 0 0 + 0 0 0 This policy safeguards existing waste facilities IN5: Energy Recovery from Waste To support energy recovery from waste proposals in appropriate locations.
+X 0 0 0 0 0 + + 0 0 This policy encourages the sustainable management of waste through energy recovery.

-Policy Reference Policy Aim е Comments/Mitigation Minor Change No Change Biodiversity, flora and fauna Population and human health Soil Water Air Material Assets Climatic factors Cultural Heritage Landscape IN7: Flooding and Development To avoid new development that would lead to unacceptable flood risk and support implementation of the Flood Risk Management (Scotland) Act 2009 x 0 + 0 + 0 0 0 0 0 This policy ensures that developments are not built where they may be at risk of flooding or result in increasing the risk of flooding elsewhere.
+Policy Reference a SEA Торі С Comments/Mitigation Minor Change No Change Biodiversity, flora and fauna Population and human health Soil Water Air Material Assets Climatic factors Cultural Heritage Landscape IN6: Waste Management Requirements for New Development To ensure relevant proposals are supported by a Site Waste Management Plan. Х 0 0 0 0 0 + 0 0 0 This policy requires the consideration of sustainable waste management practices.
+IN7: Flooding and Development To avoid new development that would lead to unacceptable flood risk and support implementation of the Flood Risk Management (Scotland) Act 2009 X 0 + 0 + 0 0 0 0 0 This policy ensures that developments are not built where they may be at risk of flooding or result in increasing the risk of flooding elsewhere.
 Flooding can have impacts on human health.
 IN8: Surface Water Drainage and Sustainable Drainage Systems (SuDS) To support the achievement of good practice in surface water drainage, and thereby secure benefits in terms of amenity, biodiversity, water quality, and water quantity.
 X + + 0 + 0 0 0 0 0 This policy requires the use of SuDS in the majority of new development to assist in flood risk and the proper disposal of surface water but also to ensure their integration into an overall development in terms of amenity and open space.
-IN9: Waste Water Drainage Require efficient, effective and sustainable use of existing and/or proposed waste water drainage infrastructure. Х 0 + 0 + 0 0 0 0 0 The policy requires new developments to provide an adequate means of waste water drainage in the interests of both public health and water quality.
-IN10: Contaminated and Unstable Land Ensure that end users and neighbours are not subject to unacceptable health risk, and protect the natural environment X + + + 0 0 + 0 0 0 This policy requires investigation to take place in relation to contaminated or unstable land in the interests of natural heritage and public health in order to bring the sites back into active use.
-IN11: Telecommunications To support new telecommunication Х 0 + 0 0 0 + 0 0 0 This policy supports telecommunications development that can bring
+IN9: Waste Water Drainage Require efficient, effective and sustainable use of existing and/or proposed waste water drainage infrastructure.
+X 0 + 0 + 0 0 0 0 0 The policy requires new developments to provide an adequate means of waste water drainage in the interests of both public health and water quality.
+IN10: Contaminated and Unstable Land Ensure that end users and neighbours are not subject to unacceptable health risk, and protect X + + + 0 0 + 0 0 0 This policy requires investigation to take place in relation to contaminated or unstable land in the interests of natural heritage and public health in order to